 During repair, it may be necessary to discard rows from tables or even entire tables.
 After completing the ESE-level repairs, it is necessary to perform an application-level repair to correct problems that may now exist at the application level because of missing data.
-The Information Store Integrity (ISInteg) utility can be used to perform this Exchange application-level analysis and repair.
-The following example explains how Eseutil repair works.
+You can use Isinteg to perform this application-level analysis and repair on mailbox and public folder databases.
+The following example illustrates how the repair mode in Eseutil works.

 For example, a table in the database stores messages for all mailboxes.
 A separate table is used for each user's Inbox folder.
 Suppose that a message is lost when using Eseutil to repair the message table.
-Eseutil will not correlate the message with the reference to it in each Inbox folder, because Eseutil does not understand the cross-table schema of the application.
-ISInteg is needed to compare the repaired message table with each Inbox folder, and to remove a lost message from the Inbox.
+Eseutil does not correlate the message with the reference to it in each Inbox folder because Eseutil does not have the information about the cross-table schema of the application.
+Isinteg is needed to compare the repaired message table with each Inbox to remove a lost message from the Inbox folder.

-In short, Eseutil looks at each Exchange database page and table and ensures consistency and integrity within each table.
-ISInteg, recommended to be run after Eseutil, repairs a database at the application level and ensures the integrity of the relationships between tables.
+Eseutil looks at each Exchange database page and table and ensures consistency and integrity within each table.
+Isinteg repairs a mailbox or public folder database at the application level and ensures the integrity of the relationships between tables.

 Repairing databases involves the following three stages, in this order:

-Eseutil is run in /P mode to perform a database page-level and table-level repair
+Run Eseutil in /P mode to perform a database page-level and table-level repair.

-Eseutil is run in /D mode to fully rebuild indexes and defragment the database
+Run Eseutil in /D mode to fully rebuild indexes and defragment the database.

 Placing a Repaired Database Back Into Production